willpercey-gb/willpercey-gb/README.md

-# Hi, I'm Will, a Senior Solutions Architect at Wacom
+# Hi, I'm Will, a Senior Solutions Architect at everyLIFE Technologies

 ### Architecture
 - Platform Engineering (DevSecOps)